 Flyball requires a special box, hurdles, and of course, a tennis ball!
 Actually, NAFA also allows small and mini balls for smaller dogs.
 While training, many handlers use small obstacles in front of the flyball box, called props, to encourage proper foot placement on the box for a more efficient turn.

 Flyball dogs earn 25 points for every clean heat they complete under 24 seconds, and five points for every clean heat under 30 seconds.
 Titles are awarded based on points accumulated.
 The AKC recognizes four titles:

 Flyball Dog Champion (FDCh) – 500 points

 ONYX – 20,000 points

 Flyball Grand Dog Champion (FGDCH) – 30,000 points

 At a tournament, teams are also awarded placements within their division.
 NAFA awards regional and national placements at the annual championship: the NAFA CanAm Classic.
-The event is usually held annually in Indianapolis, IN, but has been canceled for 2020.
+The event is held annually in Indianapolis, IN.

 For more information on the AKC Title Recognition Program:https://www.akc.org/sports/title-recognition-program/flyball/

 For more information on NAFA flyball:www.flyball.org

 Breanne Long is a dog trainer and a member of the AKC GoodDog!
 Helpline team.
 The Helpline provides seven-day-a-week training and behavioral advice to its clients.
 Professional dog trainers man the line.
 The service is good for the life of your dog, and there is no limit to calls or questions.
 For more information:https://www.akc.org/products-services/akc-gooddog-helpline/